Global Learning

 Karen Baldner, Visiting Lecturer in Printmaking, will partner with the Academy of Fine Arts in Leipzig, Germany for a virtual learning program as a part of her bookbinding course.
 The project, "Making Books Across the Big Pond," will consist of students collaboratively conceptualizing, designing, and building an actual book with two identical copies.
 Participants will focus on narrative building through shared experiences that bridge cultural differences, fostering cross-cultural sensitivity through problem-solving via virtual learning collaboration.

-Coordinator of Foundation Studies Sydney Craig's 2023 virtual learning program allowed students to explore connections through memory as they collaborated with students from the Technical University of Applied Sciences, Würzburg-Schweinfurt in Germany.
-Together with her German collaborator Judith Glaser, Sydney won a prestigious grant from the Bavarian State Ministry of Research and the Arts for a project in which participants critically examined storytelling through a digital exchange of communication and information as they worked together to fabricate memories.
-The culmination of this exchange was shared through a virtual exhibition of the artifacts.
+In 2023, Coordinator of Foundation Studies and Assistant Professor Sydney Craig led a virtual learning program that explored memory and connection through collaboration with students from the Technical University of Applied Sciences, Würzburg-Schweinfurt in Germany.
+Alongside her German partner Judith Glaser, Sydney received a prestigious grant from the Bavarian State Ministry of Research and the Arts for a project examining storytelling through digital communication.
+The exchange culminated in a virtual exhibition showcasing the collaboratively fabricated memories.

 Amrita Datta is an Assistant Professor in Visual Communication Design interested in how diversity, equity, and inclusion impact design education in America.
 Her research examines strategies to help art and design faculty integrate the principles of diversity, equity, and inclusion into their courses.
 All of this is done to increase classroom diversity through international learning for undergraduate students.
 As a 2022 Virtual Global Learning Fellow, she partnered with faculty from Yonsei University in Incheon, South Korea.
 Datta updated the sophomore-level typography course to accommodate this collaboration.